SamhitaPal3/BJ_HC/README.md

 ### **Example: Evaluating Statistical Methods for SNP-Gene Relationships**

 #### **Goal**
-The simulation framework demonstrates the evaluation of various statistical tests (e.g., Higher Criticism (HC), Berk-Jones (BJ), Mean-based, and Minimum-P-value) in identifying SNPs associated with specific genes.
-It provides precision-recall analysis to assess the performance of these methods when distinguishing between active SNPs (signals) and non-active SNPs (noise).
+The simulation framework demonstrates the evaluation of various statistical tests (e.g., Higher Criticism (HC), Berk-Jones (BJ), Mean-based, and Minimum-P-value) in identifying genes associated with specific SNPs.

 #### **Input Data**
 1. **SNP Data**:
-   - The simulation uses SNP genotype data (e.g., `SNP_data_HapMap_ch21_n90.RData`) with 90 subjects and 2000 SNPs selected for analysis.
+   - The simulation uses SNP genotype data (followng the structure of, for example, the `SNP_data_HapMap_ch21_n90.RData`) with 90 subjects and 2000 SNPs for analysis.

 2. **Parameters**:
    - Number of genes (100).